Babs Brew to open coffee shop in Peru

 Javaphiles will have reason to rejoice as Peru has another coffee option with Babs Brew at 2130 Fourth St.

-The Peru City Council approved Monday a one-year lease agreement beginning Aug.
+The Peru City Council on Monday approved a one-year lease agreement beginning Aug.
 1. The business has the option to renew the lease for another year.

 Babs Brew is an immobile coffee trailer selling specialty coffee drinks, according to the agreement.
 The trailer will remain in its location.

-Peru Mayor Ken Kolowski said he believed the shop will be well received by the community and any type of energy it can bring to the downtown is good.
+Peru Mayor Ken Kolowski said he believes the shop will be well received by the community, and any type of energy it can bring downtown is good.

 “They’re going to dress it up,” he said.
-“It will be a nice addition to downtown and there’s a lot of traffic on (U.S.) Route 6, so we’re excited to have them here.”
+“It will be a nice addition to downtown, and there’s a lot of traffic on Route 6, so we’re excited to have them here.”